ross-u/m3-react-demo-ca-client/README.md

-Project details page should contain a `state` and a `componentDidMount` method.
-Once the component is rendered we will need to make the request to the server/API and get the data of the specific project and then display it in the component.
+Project details page should contain a `state` (contain properties `title`, `description` and `tasks`) and a `componentDidMount` method.
+Once the component is rendered we will need to make the request to the server/API and get the data of the specific project and `setState` with that data so that `title` and `description` are displayed in the component.

 Id of the project will be available via the URL param and we should access it via `this.props.match.params` object.